boostcampaitech7/level2-mrc-nlp-09/README.md

-## Rerank top-k documents from Sparse Retriever
+## Rerank top-k documents from Retriever

 ### 1. Setup Environment
 To ensure consistency, we've provided `environment.yml` to create the same environment we used in our experiments.
 Set up the environment by running: